charleymroberts/flashcards/README.md

 The game was developed in Gitpod and deployed to GitHub Pages.
 The process for doing this is:

+- On the GitHub page for the project, go to the 'Settings' menu
+- Go to the 'Pages' section
+- Under 'Build and deployment > Branch', select 'main'
+- Click 'Save'

 ## Bugs

 ### Fixed bugs

 I noticed that phones automatically add a space at the end of a word if the user selects the word using autocomplete, which was making the game return incorrect answers in hard mode as the strings were no longer an exact match.
 I added a `.trim()` method to the user input in the JavaScript to fix the problem by removing any white space from the end of words.
 I had already added a `.toLowerCase()` method so the game did not return an incorrect answer if the user (or their phone's autocomplete) included any capital letters in their answer.

+When I added a `hover` class to the multiple choice buttons to change their background colour while the user's mouse pointer was over them, I found that this led to the buttons on touchscreens being displayed in the hover background colour after the question had been answered and when the next question was displayed.
+To get around this problem I put the `hover` class inside a media query of `pointer: fine`, which only applies it on devices being operated with a mouse.

 ### Unfixed bugs